-- Special pills.
-Swallow with only a sip of water - Morning dose of pills you are permitted.
-Swallow with only a sip of water - Diabetes medicines or insulin follow instructions earlier in this booklet - Other medicines ordered, such as inhaler, nose spray, or drops - Enema, if instructed - Bath or shower with special soap - If your surgeon's office gave you a package of special soap with washcloths and instructions, please shower with this soap according to the instructions - If you did not get soap from your surgeon, please buy a special soap available over-the-counter called "4% chlorhexidine gluconate" (CHG, brand name Hibiclens).
-Follow instructions on the bottle to shower with this soap only from the neck down and not your private parts (genitals)

-After your shower, dress in the clean, loose clothing you selected.
-Wear your sturdy slippers or soft shoes.
-If you use contact lenses, leave them at home and wear eyeglasses.
-If you wear dentures, put them in but do not "glue" them in place.
+- Food and fluids Follow instructions on page 10. - Special pills Swallow with only a sip of water. - Morning dose of pills you are permitted Swallow with only a sip of water. - Diabetes medicines or insulin Follow instructions on page 7. - Other medicines ordered, such as inhaler, nose spray, or drops Take as instructed. - Enema Only if instructed. - Bathe or shower with special soap Follow instructions under "Home Preparations' on page 9.
+After your bath or shower, dress in clean, loose clothing.
+Wear sturdy slippers or soft shoes. - If you use contact lenses, leave them at home and wear eyeglasses. - If you wear dentures, put them in but do not "glue" them in place.